 What is Complementarianism?

 As a Fellowship, we are keen to encourage the biblical ministry of women in our churches.
-Sarah Allen says key to getting this right is making sure we have a proper understanding of what the Bible teaches about women’s roles.
+So how can we make sure we have a proper understanding of what the Bible teaches about women’s roles?

 I guess if you’re reading this article you fall into one of three camps.